55 Super Facts About the Super Bowl

 In 2010, Super Bowl XLIV featured an unusual piece of memorabilia: The coin that was flipped right before the game had previously spent 11 days orbiting the Earth on a NASA space mission.

-The New England Patriots’ Tom Brady has currently won five Super Bowls, more than any other starting quarterback.
+Longtime New England Patriot and newly minted Tampa Bay Buccaneer Tom Brady has won six Super Bowls, more than any other starting quarterback.
 Terry Bradshaw and Joe Montana won four apiece.

 The very first Super Bowl touchdown was scored in 1967 by Packers wide receiver Max McGee (who was hungover at the time).